Think of the common phrase you heard growing up:

 You want as many backlinks from credible sources as possible.
 That’s what link building is all about – establishing a mechanism for finding, generating and attracting backlinks to your domain.

-Of the numerous types of link-building tactics you can pursue, it’s important to remember that there isn’t a single approach that is a silver bullet; each tactic certainly has standalone value in its own right, but a defined link-building strategy should include multiple tactics being deployed simultaneously.
+In the realm of SEO strategy, there are numerous types of link-building tactics you can pursue.
+It’s important to remember that there isn’t a single approach that is a silver bullet; each tactic certainly has standalone value in its own right, but a defined link-building strategy should include multiple tactics being deployed simultaneously.

-That’s because with each backlink won, a snowball effect occurs.
+That’s because with each quality backlink won, a snowball effect occurs.

 - Your Page Authority is likely to rise.

 - Over time, your Domain Authority, too, will likely rise.

 - Search engines will view your site more reputably.

 - Readers are more apt to find your site because its Authority scores provide a boost to organic ranking capabilities, positioning you higher in SERPs.